bahkostya/MemoryGame/README.md

 2. ```$ npm start```
 3. open http://localhost:8090

+##
+Images are received randomly every time you start new game from [unsplash.it](https://unsplash.it/).

 Game has dificulty levels: 2x2, 4x4, 6x6.
 You can stop game any time and have a chance to continue playing for 1 hour since game started (state saved in local storage).

 Here you can find [demo](bahkostya.github.io/MemoryGame/public/).
 Enjoy!